SimonPadbury/Codebase-3/INFORMATION.md

 -----

 (3.)
 The mixin/class prefix **namespace** is unique to each **object**.
-This must be a single word; hyphens only for separating prefix, midfix and suffix.
+This must be a single word; hyphens are only to be used for separating prefix, midfix and suffix.
 If necessary eliminate spaces within phrases to form a single word, e.g. 'menubar', 'searchform'.
 You may use camelCase if you prefer.

 (4.)
 Objects contain multiple (often nested) **elements** within them.
 Elements are identified by a suffix (or sometimes midfix and suffix).
 Three part mixin/class names are only necessary where a **numeral** identifier is required as a suffix after the element name (e.g. in the grid system).